-This Forum will incorporate the 74th ASC of the New Zealand Society of Otolaryngology Head and Neck Surgery (NZOHNS), 11th Annual Scientific Meeting of the Australia and New Zealand Rhinologic Society (ANZRS) and the 33rd Annual Scientific Meeting of the Australian New Zealand Society of Paediatric Otolaryngology (ANZSPO) and Annual Scientific Meeting of the Australasian Academy of Facial Plastic Surgeons (AAFPS).
+This Forum will incorporate the 74th ASC of the New Zealand Society of Otolaryngology Head and Neck Surgery (NZSOHNS), 11th Annual Scientific Meeting of the Australia and New Zealand Rhinologic Society (ANZRS) and the 33rd Annual Scientific Meeting of the Australian New Zealand Society of Paediatric Otolaryngology (ANZSPO) and Annual Scientific Meeting of the Australasian Academy of Facial Plastic Surgeons (AAFPS).

 The organising committee has assembled one of the best international faculties of expert Paediatric and Rhinologic practitioners for this Forum.

 A stimulating scientific program with relevance to all practicing Otolaryngologists is planned.
 This Forum will provide an opportunity to hear from leading International authorities in both Rhinology and Paediatric ORL.